AdobeDocs/livefyre.pt-BR/help/using/c-library/t-search-for-content.md

 ---
-description: Use a pesquisa social para procurar conteúdo do Instagram para incluir na Biblioteca de ativos ou publicar em Aplicativos.
+description: Use a pesquisa social para pesquisar o conteúdo do Instagram a ser incluído na Biblioteca de ativos ou publicado nos aplicativos.
-seo-description: Use a pesquisa social para procurar conteúdo do Instagram para incluir na Biblioteca de ativos ou publicar em Aplicativos.
+seo-description: Use a pesquisa social para pesquisar o conteúdo do Instagram a ser incluído na Biblioteca de ativos ou publicado nos aplicativos.
 seo-title: Procurar conteúdo do Instagram
 solution: Experience Manager
 title: Procurar conteúdo do Instagram
-uuid: 38a7185d-9936-4eaa-97e9-5b23b356496
+uuid: 38a7185d-9936-4eaa-97e9-5b23b3566496
 translation-type: tm+mt
-source-git-commit: e60a58bf949e6e4f6f4f8d2fad1bd8985a593677
+source-git-commit: c2594f919f153d1230b3dc0370f31d64cb698146
+workflow-type: tm+mt
+source-wordcount: '255'
+ht-degree: 0%

 ---

 # Procurar conteúdo do Instagram{#search-for-instagram-content}

-Use a pesquisa social para procurar conteúdo do Instagram para incluir na Biblioteca de ativos ou publicar em Aplicativos.
+Use a pesquisa social para pesquisar o conteúdo do Instagram a ser incluído na Biblioteca de ativos ou publicado nos aplicativos.

 >[!NOTE]
 >